 What makes these baskets so incredibly durable is that they’re carefully woven by a craftsman’s own hand from a single long steel wire, without any welding.
 Because of that, there are simply no parts of the basket that can fall apart.

-When they’re not being used for heavy labor and odd jobs around the house, the two-handled baskets can be lined with a specially made cloth laundry bag (held in place that converts them into the most durable hamper you’ll ever use.
+When they’re not being used for heavy labor and odd jobs around the house, the two-handled baskets can be lined with a specially made cloth laundry bag that converts them into the most durable hamper you’ll ever use.
 If you’ve ever had a plastic laundry bin fall apart on you — or several, *ahem* — you’ll understand why this is such a big deal.